 What Can We Do in Download Mode?

 Most people return their Galaxy Note 9 back to stock Android with Odin while they are in Download Mode but it can also be used for other things.
-We need it to install a custom recovery (the most popular one is known as TWRP), we need it to downgrade to an older version of Android, and we can use it to install certain things (including the modem and bootloader) just like we would with Fastboot Mode on just about every other Android smartphone on the market.
+We need it to install a custom recovery (the most popular one is known as TWRP), we need it to manually flash firmware to the smartphone, and we can use it to install software on other partitions as well (bootloader, modem, etc).

 So now that you know what Download Mode (aka Odin Mode) is used for, let me show you how to boot into it.